Marconi-Lab/Swahili_ASR_Model/README.md

  ### `Why does it matter?`

- In the healthcare field, conversational AI tools can be used for tasks such as:
+ Lets take an example with the healthcare domain, conversational AI tools can be used for tasks such as:
  -  Symptom checking
  -  Disease diagnosis
  - Treatment recommendations